radprogrammer/dotenv-RFC/README.md

 ````

 ### Variable Interpolation
 Double quoted values MUST allow for variable interpolation.
-A variable is defined using the format `{$KEY}`
+A variable is defined using the format `${KEY}`

 Example: